ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 6. Generate Text
 ~~~~~~~~~~~~~~~~
-Finally we can use our well-trained language model to generate text.
+Finally we can use our well-trained :term:`language model` to generate text.
 In this example we use :py:mod:`lmp.script.generate_text` to generate text:

 .. code-block:: sh

     python -m lmp.script.generate_text top-1 \
         --ckpt 5000 \
         --exp_name my_model_exp \